Badia Fiesolana

 The Badia Fiesolana was a medieval and renaissance period Roman Catholic monastery located in the town of Fiesole (in the quarter of San Domenico), northeast of Florence, Italy.
 Since 1976 the building is the main seat of the European University Institute.
 The original Camaldolese monks building was completed in 1028 and was subsequently transferred to Benedictines from Montecassino and the Canons Regular of St. Augustine.

 History

 The monastery was built between 1025-1028 on the location of a former chapel dedicated to Saint Peter and Saint Romulus.
 Originally, it bore the name of Saint Bartholomew.
-The present appearance dates from between 1456 and 1467.
+The present appearance dates from between 1456 and 1467, after the architect Michelozzo was commissioned by Cosimo de' Medici for a Renaissance style expansion.

 Current use

 The former convent is now the seat of the European University Institute.